You are here: Urology Textbook > Testes > Testicular trauma

 Definition and Etiology of Testicular Trauma

 Testicular trauma is an injury of the testes, usually caused by blunt force impact due to traffic accidents, fights or sports injuries.
+Swelling may cause progressive testicular ischemia with later atrophy, if the tunica albuginea did not rupture.
 Penetrating or degloving trauma is also possible (Buckley and McAninsh, 2006).

 Signs and Symptoms of Testicular Trauma